 Key to answering the curveball question is to not panic; simply remember that there is no ‘right’ or ‘wrong’ answer.
 It is, however, beneficial to understand what the question is really asking and remember that the interviewer will be particularly interested in your approach and rationale.

-If you need a few moments to think when answering this style of question, say ‘that’s an interesting, thought provoking question,’ or a similar conversational comment that will give you time to answer.
+If you need a few moments to think when answering this style of question, say ‘that’s interesting, a thought-provoking question,’ or a similar conversational comment that will give you time to answer.
 Here are some examples of these types of questions, as well as some tips from InterviewFit on how to answer them:

 This is a classic curveball question.
 The subject may change, for example, to superhero, colour, fruit or object, they are, however just versions of the same question.
 This question is designed to reveal your strengths and your personality, it also provides the interviewer with an insight into your self-perception.